timb-machine-mirrors/pfuntner-toys/doc/unixdate.md

 - If you don't specify your own format string, the script will supply a format string to print the date and time in the style you would see on a Unix system.
 - You might want to set up an alias to this script so that any time you type `date` in a Windoze shell, you'll run this script instead.
 I would encourage you add such an alias from your `~/.bashrc` but it's up to you.
 ## Known Bugs
 - I take a fairly simple approach to seeing if a format is specified which can case the frontend.
-For instance, you specify `-u` (UTC time) and `-R` (synonymous with `--rfc-2822`) without an intervening blank, the frontend isn't aware that you want an alternate format:
+For instance, you specify `-u` (UTC time) and `-R` (synonymous with `--rfc-2822`) without an intervening blank, the frontend isn't aware that you want an alternate format.
+It tries to specify the Unix format which conflicts with `--rfc-2822` and an error is raised:

   ```
   $ date -uR
   date: multiple output formats specified
   $ date -u -R
   Mon, 16 Apr 2018 19:13:20 +0000
   $
   ```

   Obviously, an easy to solve this is to separate the options.